 During a block, a student can drop a course with no record of enrollment by the end of the second day of classes.
 During a semester, a student can drop a course without a record of enrollment by the end of the first week of classes.

 Non-attendance does not constitute a drop from the course.
+If a student does not formally drop a

+Non-attendance does not constitute a drop from the course.
 If a student does not formally drop a course by the required deadline, the student will be responsible for the course, financially and academically.